-Thanksgiving is a time for gratitude.
-We are grateful for all the good that we have experienced this year, from food to family to moments of joy.
-We are also grateful for the strength that has enabled us to confront profound challenges in our lives, our country and around the globe.
+Thanksgiving is a time for feeling gratitude.
+During this year of profound challenges, we are grateful for all the good that we have experienced, from food to family to moments of joy.
+We are also grateful for our strength — and the strength of our communities — that has enabled us to confront threats to health, democracy and equality in our lives, our country and around the globe.

 Thanksgiving echoes the Jewish value hakarat hatov—“recognition of the good.”

 This year, let our gratitude propel us to action, as we work to build a better world.